NetSuite WSDL and XSD Structure

 </port>

-The WSDL is composed of numerous NetSuite-specific types that are defined in related XSDs.
-Each XSD URL has an alias that can be used as a reference to the corresponding XSD file.
+The WSDL includes various NetSuite-specific types defined in related XSD files.
+Each XSD file has a corresponding alias that serves as a shortcut to its URL.
 The following tables show the organization of the XSD files.

 NetSuite hosts customer accounts in multiple data centers.
 For that reason, the correct URL for SOAP web services access varies depending on the data center hosting the account.